IvanVlademirS/Ivan_Tech_Stash/README.md

 #### ⭐Welcome to my Tech Documentation Repo
 📌 ReadMe:
 Scroll down to view my tech write-ups/notes > click links to view content.
+☁️ All things CLOUD will be in this repo: 👉 [Ivan Cloud Stash](https://github.com/IvanVlademirS/Ivan_Cloud_Stash)
+💡 *NOTE: download mindmap PDF(s) for better quality/zoom*
 💡 *Majority of links will point to files that are either hosted on my Github or Notion.*
-☁️ All things CLOUD will be in this repo: 👉 [Ivan Cloud Stash](https://github.com/IvanVlademirS/Ivan_Cloud_Stash)

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------